YoungjunNa/feed-initial/README.md

 ```

 ### feed.list
-feed.list function show the nutritive values of the specific feedstuff(url) in the form of list
+feed.list function show the nutritive values of the specific feedstuff(url) in the form of a list.

 ``` r
 # The result of Maize germ meal and maize germ. url was found in the results of feed.search() function